How To Form Power Chords And Create Rhythm

 Once you work with these counts you’ll begin to recognize familiar parts of songs you already know.
 So practice these rhythm counts while moving your power chords up, down and around the guitar fretboard.
 That way you will develop your internal clock and be on your way to becoming a good solid rhythm guitar player.
 Which is vitally important.

-Playing rock guitar, there are certain techniques that are associated with it that you will need to master.
+There are certain techniques that are associated with playing rock guitar that you will need to master.
 This takes time.
 But with the proper training, it won’t take as much time as you think.
 That is why I wrote Rock Guitar 101.
 A simple step-by-step method on getting started playing rock guitar.

-This book will help out in many ways and allow you to progress at your learning faster than you ever thought possible.
-You learn what tools are necessary for the art.
-You will learn how to set them up and get the best out of them.
+Rock Guitar 101 will help out in many ways and allow you to progress at your learning faster than you ever thought possible.
+Once you learn what tools are necessary, you will then learn how to set them up and get the best out of them.

 You’ll also discover how to develop practice habits, basic music theory and much, much more.
 All without previous musical knowledge or ability.
 This can be very very beneficial when getting started.
 If this is you or anyone you know, be sure to order this book today on Amazon and get started having fun learning how to play guitar.